Raunch aesthetics: Feminists who support and those who critique

 There is an important distinction made between a woman's subjective sense of sexual empowerment and society's influence over a woman's expression of sexuality.
 The prior implies a personal sense of power and the latter a political sense of power pertaining to how women are perceived and treated in a culture.
-The ways in which women find sexual empowerment are both important to consider to gain a more holistic view of female sexual entitlement because it includes the analyzation of empowerment through subjective feelings of desire and pleasure as well as society's use of empowerment to market sexuality to young girls and women.
+The ways in which women find sexual empowerment are both important to consider to gain a more holistic view of female sexual entitlement because it includes the analysis of empowerment through subjective feelings of desire and pleasure as well as society's use of empowerment to market sexuality to young girls and women.

 Some critics have voiced that these images and over-sexualization in music videos have contributed to a rape culture among the younger generations.
 They do not support women that "give into the system" to reap the benefits of making a great deal of money from their body image.
 The images of women barely clothed and performing sexual symbolism such as sucking on a lollipop or on other phallic symbols.
 The idea is that it gives young men and women the perception that every women should act like this.
 There is little respect shown in these videos with men slapping girls' buttocks and swiping credit cards through them, as depicted in the music video for the song Tip Drill by rapper Nelly.

 It is believed that such portrayals have led to the increase in violence towards women because they are so common and have desensitized our society's perception towards violence.
 Hip hop uses these images because it sells and it is what the public consumes.
 Studies have shown that men who watched these videos are more accepting of violence against women and see them as sex objects.